OpenSpace/OpenSpace-Docs/content/milky-way/exoplanets/exoplanet-candidates/index.md

 :align: left
 :alt: The night sky view toward the constellation Cygnus.
 Dominating the view are green and yellow stars, falsely colored by their mission.
 These are exoplanet candidate stars, yellow for the Kepler Mission and green for the TESS Mission.

 The exoplanet candidate stars looking toward the constellations Cygnus and Hercules.
 Yellow stars are from the Kepler mission while green stars are from TESS.
 The 12-degree Kepler field used to be defined to the extent that one could see the footprint of the telescope's detector.
 However, many of the former candidate stars have been either ruled a host to planets (and moved into the [Exoplanets](../exoplanets/index)), or were ruled out as planetary hosts.
-Thus, the detector footprint is not as well defined anymore, but is better defined in the Exoplanets data now.
+Thus, the detector footprint is not as well defined anymore, but is better defined in the [Exoplanets](../exoplanets/index) data now.
 :::

 ## The K2 mission

 In July 2012, Kepler lost control of four of its reaction wheels that provide attitude control of the spacecraft.
 And, less than one year later, one of the two remaining reaction wheels failed, threatening the entire mission.
 In response to this, the K2 mission was proposed as an extension of the original mission.
-The spacecraft was limited to searching along the ecliptic, the plane containing Earth's orbit around the Sun (or the annual path of the Sun in the sky).
+The spacecraft was limited to searching along the {term}`ecliptic`, the plane containing Earth's orbit around the Sun (or the annual path of the Sun in the sky).
 This is roughly the plane of the solar system, which is tipped about 62 deg to the Milky Way Galaxy.

 :::{figure} exoplanet_candidates_nightsky_leo.png